limepepper/raspberry-pi-factory-reset/README.md

 1. Adds a partition used for recovery containing a pristine copy of Pi OS
 2. adds a utility to the root partition to call a factory-reset
-3. optionally reset the pi password on the restored OS

 Usage
 -----